SamWhite3002/Sensors-and-Controls/README.md

 # Locations
-1. Download project folder into workspace src folder
+1. From folders listed, download project folder and place into workspace src folder
-2. Download environment launch file into fetch_gazebo/launch
+2. Download environment launch file and place it in fetch_gazebo/launch folder
-3. Download environment sdf file into fetch_gazebo/worlds
+3. Download environment sdf file into fetch_gazebo/worlds folder

 # To Run: